Kong/docs.konghq.com/app/_src/gateway/kong-manager/workspaces.md

 1. Click **Settings** and then **Delete**.

+{:.note}
-1. Please note that the workspace must be empty to be deleted via the Kong Manager GUI.
-If it is not, the admin-api instructions must be followed to delete the workspace and associated entities.
+> To delete a workspace using the Kong Manager GUI, the workspace must first be empty.
+If the workspace contains any entities, you will need to follow the admin-api instructions to delete both the workspace and any associated entities.

 {% endnavtab %}
 {% navtab Admin API %}